Urban Economic Development

 Urban economic development has often been a field of perpetual frustration because little was known about the dynamics of inner city economies or the relative advantages of different inner city areas.

 ICIC equips policy makers with the unassailable “ground truth” about inner city economies to help them shape better-informed decisions, engage the private sector and rally support.
-ICIC also identifies critical factors for economic growth in urban environments and informs public officials about the best practices that produce the most significant effects.
+ICIC also identifies critical factors for economic growth in urban environments and informs public officials about how they can use their high-potential business drivers to produce the most significant economic effects.

 VIEW A CASE HISTORY